State weighs plans to expand EV charging stations

 National Grid, Eversource and Unitil, the state’s largest electric utilities, have pitched plans to comply with the new requirements by supplying electric vehicles with more options for charging up.

-The state Department of Public Utilities will be holding public hearings on the proposals from March 21-25, which will be livestreamed on the agency's website.
+The state Department of Public Utilities will hold public hearings on the proposals through Friday.
+The hearings will be livestreamed on the agency’s website.

 Tesla, which has intervened in the proceedings, has asked regulators to approve the installation of “proprietary” charging stations, alongside regular chargers, that can be only used by motorists driving their high-end electric vehicles.